RevatureLessley/180121_SDET/Week2/MiniProject2/readme.md

+# Starfleet management system with a mechanic, ships and pilots

 - [x] Data Persistance with JDBC connectivity and Oracle 11g database
 - [x] Create pilots with usernames, passwords and unique IDs
 - [x] Create ships with names, IDs, fuel levels and approval status